VictorGoic0/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+1. The Document Object Model is an API that represents our HTML structure, and allows you to modify it/make it interactive using JavaScript.
 2. What is an event?
+2. An event is any interaction with the page, such as pressing your keyboard or clicking an element with your mouse.
 3. What is an event listener?
+3. An event listener is a method which can be called on an element for the purpose of making it interactive.
+For example, a click event listener will execute a function when the element in question is clicked.
 4. Why would we convert a NodeList into an Array?
+4.If you want to execute an array method on a NodeList that isn't .forEach(), you would need to convert it to an array using Array.from();
 5. What is a component?
+5. A component is a combination of reusable HTML, CSS, and JavaScript.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account